Nexus Agents

 What this is NOT:

 - Not another autonomous coding agent.
-OpenHands, SWE-agent, AutoGen, Devin, Factory — those are agents.
-Nexus-agents is the layer above them.
-Use whichever agents fit; we govern them
+OpenHands, SWE-agent, AutoGen, Devin, Factory — those are the data plane.
+Nexus-agents is the control plane above them.
+Use whichever agents fit; we admit, review, audit, and route their work

 - Not a chat framework.
 Nothing here orchestrates conversations.
 It orchestrates real CLI tool invocations with real file I/O and outcome tracking

 - Not a model API proxy.
-The value is the rules, the gates, the audit, and the learning.
-Routing is a side effect of the governance work, not the product
+The value is the admission gates, the audit, and the closed-loop tuning.
+Routing is a consequence of the control-plane work, not the product

 Where nexus-agents sits in your stack